JasonJWilliamsNY/dnasubway_dev_documentation/step6.rst

 Walkthrough of DNA Subway Green Line
 ------------------------------------
-The Green line runs within CyVerse DNA Subway and was developed to leverages powerful computing and data storage infrastructure and uses the `Stampede <https://www.tacc.utexas.edu/systems/stampede>`_ supercomputer cluster to provide a high performance analytical platform with a simple user interface suitable for both teaching and research.
+The Green line runs within CyVerse DNA Subway and was developed leverages powerful computing and data storage infrastructure and uses the `Stampede <https://www.tacc.utexas.edu/systems/stampede>`_ supercomputer cluster to provide a high performance analytical platform with a simple user interface suitable for both teaching and research.

 **Some things to remember about the platform**

-- You must be a registered user to use Green Line
+- You must be a registered CyVerse user to use Green Line
 - The Green line was designed to make RNA-Seq data analysis "simple".
-However, we ask that users very carefully and thoughtfully decide what "jobs" they want to submit.
+However, we ask that users thoughtfully decide what "jobs" they want to submit.
 - A single Green Line project may take a week to process since HPC computing is subject to queues which hundreds of other jobs may be staging for.
 Additionally these systems undergo regular maintenance and are subject to periodic disruption.